 The use of antibiotic in both medical and agri-veterianary sector has taken a taken a surge over the past decades.
 The indiscriminate use of antibiotic in India makes it one of the largest consumers of Antibiotic in the world7.Antibiotic resistance is a global concern which is gradually causing detrimental effects on mankind.
 Either the dose of the antibiotic has to be raised or a complete change in the antibiotic regime results in longer hospital stays and unnecessary additional cost for the treatment.
 Above all, fatalities are also encountered in antibiotic resistance cases8.
 The growing concern of antimicrobial resistance the world facing today can be attributed to the overuse and misuse of antibiotics, particularly in treating viral infections.
 Availability of over-the-counter antibiotics without proper diagnosis is one of the reasons for bacterial resistance in India9.
 Moreover, antibiotics are commonly used in agricultural and veterinary sectors as feed additives to promote growth and Livestock which further exacerbate the antimicrobial resistance even more.
 The resistant microbes in the environment then reaches the human through contaminated food, water, air and direct10.Many effective strategies were developed by the Indian Government such as National Action Plan on AMR to counteract the nuisance of AMR.

 Oxytetracycline is extensively used in the veterinary sector in India for treating bacterial infections in livestock, poultry, and aquaculture on account of its low cost, broad spectrum and ease of availability11.
 It is mostly prescribing to treat common diseases such as mastitis, gastroenteritis and respiratory tract infection12.
-Despite its effectiveness, overuse and misuse of oxytetracycline have raised concerns about antimicrobial resistance (AMR) in both animals and humans13.
+Despite its effectiveness, overuse and misuse of oxytetracycline have raised concerns about AMR in both animals and humans13.
 The unregulated use in animals, particularly in the absence of veterinary supervision, contributes to the global AMR crisis, prompting calls for stricter regulation and awareness campaigns14.
 Keeping in views, the investigation was aimed to study the oxytetracycline residues in poultry meat samples obtained from 5 different cities of Kamrup districts of Assam, India.

 2. Materials and Methods